 Each appeal must be accompanied by an Educational Plan, as stated on the appeal form.
 Students must meet with an academic counselor to develop an academic plan or review an existing plan.

 A decision on a Satisfactory Academic Progress Appeal will depend on the nature of the extenuating circumstances preventing the student from meeting all SAP standards.
 In all cases, documentation is required to demonstrate the validity of the student’s circumstances.
+If documentation cannot be reasonably obtained, a statement attesting to the veracity of the special circumstance may be submitted.

 Examples of extenuating circumstances: